-It’s not just toddlers that have tantrums.
-Even older kids can lose their cool.
-Here are my 8 Top Tips for Dealing with an Older Child’s Tantrum, part 2 of my Tantrum series for Parents:
+It’s not just toddlers that have tantrums, even older kids can lose their cool.
+Here are 8 top tips for dealing with an older child’s tantrum to help parents stay calm and handle with the situation effectively.

 It’s hard for a parent when a child has a tantrum.
 It’s hard not to react when your child’s having a meltdown.
 Occasional upsets happen, but when there is a regular pattern of challenging behaviour, a parent needs insights to know what to do.

 The first thing to know is that an eight-year-old’s temper tantrum is not the same as a toddler tantrum.
 Just watch the child’s facial expression.

 A toddler in a tantrum is distressed.
 She needs emotional support to regain her equilibrium.
 The toddler can’t help his tantrum.
 Sometimes life is challenging and big emotions can overwhelm.
 Because the young child’s brain is still under construction, sometimes meltdown happens.